geoalgo/slurmpilot/README.md

 * allow to submit list of jobs until all executed

 **DONE**
+* medium: add option to stop in the CLI
+* high: push in github
 * high: allow to fetch info from local folders in list_jobs
 * when creating job, show command that can be copy-pasted to display log, status, sync artifact
 * support setting local configs path via local files